 Some of the key changes include:

-- contractors and subcontractors have to follow specific bookkeeping rules to protect subcontractors in the event of bankruptcy
+- Contractors and subcontractors must follow specific bookkeeping rules to protect subcontractors in the event of bankruptcy.

-- condominium unit owners are allowed to remove liens from their unit that are related to improvements to the common elements, such as corridors, lobbies, the garage and the roof
+- Condominium unit owners can remove liens from their unit that are related to improvements to the common elements, such as corridors, lobbies, the garage and the roof.

-- construction laws will include a prompt payment system to make sure that contractors, subcontractors and workers are paid on time
+- Construction laws now include a prompt payment framework to make sure that contractors, subcontractors and workers are paid on time.

-- owners will be required to pay general contractors within 28 days after the contractor receives the invoice from the owner
+- Owners are required to pay general contractors within 28 days after the owner receives the invoice from the contractor .

-- general contractors have to pay subcontractors seven days after receiving payment from the owner
+- General contractors must pay subcontractors seven days after receiving payment from the owner.

-- subcontractors have to pay other subcontractors within seven days of receiving payment from whomever hired them for the project
+- Subcontractors must pay other subcontractors within seven days of receiving payment from whomever hired them for the project.

-- contractors and subcontractors will have a right to charge mandatory interest on late payments beginning when the amount is due.
+- Contractors and subcontractors have a right to charge mandatory interest on late payments beginning when the amount is due.
 Interest would be the prejudgment rate determined under the Courts of Justice Act or the rate set out in the contract or subcontract, whichever is higher.

 In cases where there is a dispute about the amount owed or the quality of the work:

-- owners will be permitted to deliver a notice of non-payment to the contractor within 14 days of receiving the invoice from the project owner
+- owners are permitted to deliver a notice of non-payment to the contractor within 14 days of receiving the invoice from the project owner

-- contractors will be permitted to deliver a notice of non-payment within seven days to the subcontractor
+- contractors are permitted to deliver a notice of non-payment within seven days to the subcontractor

-- subcontractors will be permitted to deliver a notice of non-payment within seven days to other subcontractors they hire
+- subcontractors are permitted to deliver a notice of non-payment within seven days to other subcontractors they hire

 Resolving a dispute

-Effective October 1, 2019, a new adjudication process will give people and businesses an alternative to going to court to resolve payment disputes.
+Effective October 1, 2019 (subject to applicable transition rules), a new adjudication process gives people and businesses an alternative to going to court to resolve payment disputes.

 The key features of the adjudication process are as follows:

-- adjudicators will be experts with extensive experience in the construction industry and experience or training in dispute resolution
+- Adjudicators are experts with extensive experience in the construction industry and experience or training in dispute resolution

-- disputes will be heard by an adjudicator from the registry of adjudicators, who may be selected by the parties or by the ANA
+- Disputes must be heard by an adjudicator from the registry of adjudicators, who may be selected by the parties or by the Authority

-- the parties and the adjudicator may agree to the fees of the adjudicator.
-If they cannot agree, the fees will be determined by the ANA in accordance with a fee schedule published on the ANA’s website
+- The parties and the adjudicator may agree to the fees of the adjudicator.
+If they do not agree, the fees will be determined by the Authority in accordance with a fee schedule published on the Authority’s website.

 If, after adjudication, the individual or business owing money refuses to comply with the determination, the party that is owed the money has the right to: